 Ohio, like many states in the U.S., is struggling with addiction.
 The state ranks among the top five states with the most opioid-related overdose deaths, which in 2016 averaged about 33 deaths per 100,000 persons, more than double the national rate.
 During such a crisis, it’s essential people have options for effective drug and alcohol addiction treatment.
 While there is no right treatment for everyone, inpatient drug and alcohol rehab programs are effective for treating not just addiction, but the person as a whole.

-Inpatient addiction treatment, which is also commonly referred to as residential treatment, incorporates a variety of treatment methods and therapies, providing multiple resources to improve a person’s quality of life.
+Inpatient addiction treatment program in Ohio, which is also commonly referred to as residential treatment, incorporates a variety of treatment methods and therapies, providing multiple resources to improve a person’s quality of life.
 These centers use a variety of techniques and place an individual in a healing environment ideal for balance and growth.
 The Bluffs in Ohio is a premier inpatient treatment center that offers individualized treatment plans in a beautiful and peaceful setting.

 What Is Inpatient Drug Rehab?